Black Friday Deal 40% Off Annual Membership

 The price of all that is just $9/month or $99/year, but this week you can claim our Black Friday special and sign up for just $59 for the first year of your membership.
 Signing up is easy, and you are welcome to cancel at anytime.
 Use the discount code GOBBLEGOBBLE20 to get your discounted membership.

-Our publication continues to grow its editorial coverage, publishing more than 60 stories and 100 press releases per week, with readership of more than 350,000 regular users and around a million page views per month.
+Our publication continues to grow its editorial coverage, publishing more than 60 stories and 100 press releases per week, with readership of more than 350,000 monthly users and around a million page views per month.
 But we need your financial support to continue growing.

 We’re also responding to the many readers who’ve asked over the years how they can support Urban Milwaukee.
 This is your chance to do so.
 Help secure the future of Urban Milwaukee.